valeryan/vscode-phpsab/README.md

 [ *Scope:* All | Optional | *Type:* boolean | *Default:* false ]

-Determines if the Sniffer includes the source of the diagnostic data with error messages.
+Determines if the Sniffer includes the source error code of the diagnostic data with error messages (eg. `Squiz.WhiteSpace.FunctionSpacing.Before`).

 ## Advanced Configuration